Alternatives to Pet Boarding During the Holidays

 Outside Pet Boarding

 Now, for the luxury outfitters.
-Small, boutique-styled boarding facilities and large pet resorts have plentiful amenities to offer: pools, pampered grooming like facials, outdoor agility courses, and skylights (because, of course, natural light is the best!).
-The list goes on as long as your military paycheck can reach.
+Small, boutique-styled boarding facilities and large pet resorts offer plentiful amenities: pools, pampered grooming like facials, outdoor agility courses, and skylights (because, of course, natural light is the best!).
+The list goes on as far as your military paycheck can reach.

 Peace of Mind